CSCfi/csc-user-guide/docs/apps/pytorch.md

 !!! info "News"

-    **17.11.2022** PyTorch 2.1 added to Puhti, Mahti and LUMI.
-Horovod has been removed, we instead recommend using [PyTorch DDP](../support/tutorials/ml-multi.md) instead.
+    **17.11.2023** PyTorch 2.1 added to Puhti, Mahti and LUMI.
+Horovod has been removed, we recommend using [PyTorch DDP](../support/tutorials/ml-multi.md) instead.
 [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/) was added to the Puhti and Mahti version.